Distilling HF and HCl

 Cleaning up

-The rinsed elbow should be completely wrapped in clean paper towels to keep other dust and vapors out.
+The rinsed elbow should be completely wrapped in new paper towels to keep other dust and such out.
 Put it and the capped source bottle back in their drawer.
 Put the still box, heating pad, and heat controller back into its cabinet.
 That’s about it.